avanikawa/docs_haptik/docs/bot-builder/basic/faqs-cs.md

 * Mark them as non-mandatory.

 ![image](https://user-images.githubusercontent.com/75118325/121528224-e716f780-ca18-11eb-9402-d177c5eb29d9.png)

 ![image](https://user-images.githubusercontent.com/75118325/121528298-f72ed700-ca18-11eb-9622-b6f4855c6a19.png)

-### 2. How many entities can we add on the bot?
+### 2. What is the maximum number of entities that could be added on the bot?

-You should not add more than **150** entities on the bot.
+Not more than **150** entities can be added on the bot.

-### 3. Does spell checker work on entity?
+### 3. Does spell checker work on entities?

 For Words and Phrases entity, entities follow pattern matching i.e., the bot tries to find the same variant added in the dictionary.
-Hence, the spell checker does not work entity.
+Hence, the spell checker does not work on entities.

 ### 4. What are the dimensions for the custom icons to be followed so that they fit perfectly in the chat icon?